 About the Guest Author

 Nate Kaemingk is an experienced project manager, consultant, and founder of Small Business Decisions.
 He writes about business decision making and the unique business solutions that are possible by combining statistics with business.
 His focus is on providing every business decision-maker with access to clear, concise, and effective tools to help them make better decisions.
-For more information, visit his web site above, or e-mail him.
+For more information, visit his website linked above, or email him.